robotika/osgar/doc/sphinx/glossary.rst

       Binary file containing message data with their source and timestamp.

    node
-      The basic unit attached to `bus`.
+      The basic processing unit attached to `bus`.
 It has fixed set of inputs and outputs.
+Some nodes implement communication with outer world like TCP.

    OSGAR
       Open Source Garden/Generic Autonomous Robot (Python library)